ChinnaKundavaram/order/README.md

 	"foodId"  uint ,
 	"eaterId" uint
 }
-// Service comb(apache) need to be runninig for performin operations
+// Service comb(apache) need to be run in the background for performing operations